sudeephb/sudeephb.github.io/_posts/2024-01-16-rbac-for-pods.md

   - Kubernetes
 ---

 If you've ever used Linux, you've probably used, or at least heard of, RBAC.
 RBAC stands for Role Based Access Control, and it provides exactly that.

 It's intuitive to think of RBAC as allowing or restricting users to do stuff.
 But, what if you wanted a Kubernetes pod to be able to do something on the Kubernetes cluster.
 What if you wanted it to be able to not do some things?
-Kubernetes RBAC also provides services for it.
+Kubernetes RBAC also provides features for it.

 First, you'd need to create a role that defines what the pod should be able to do.
 Whatever you don't explicitly specify will be restricted.

 Let's create a role named `scholar-role` in the existing namespace `library` that allows the pods to see information about the available pods.
 Let's also give the pod ability to see other pod's logs in the same namespace.

 ```
 # scholar-role.yaml